Details will be added for Tenant Education & Landlord/Tenant Mediation shortly. Thank you for your understanding.

 - Keep your family secure.
 Access supports that keep your family stable and help you gain control over your future.
 Now is the time to get access to longterm supports available to everyone, find better employment, childcare that meets your needs, or other tools for stability.
 Give us a call at 509-867-8188 or reach out to some of our partners to learn more.

 We can offer counseling and assessments for people recently released from the justice system.
 We offer supportive services from Peer Support Specialists who can help with all things related to re-entry.

 Roadmap to Success, by Pioneer Human Services

 Delivered in-person at the Spokane Resource Center, the Roadmap to Success courses are available by appointment to the justice-involved community.
 Course participants will develop the necessary skills to find and keep employment while maintaining healthy, productive lives.
-The Roadmap to Success is delivered right here at the Spokane Resource Center.
+The Roadmap to Success is delivered right here at the Resource Center of Spokane County.